golanlevin/60-212/2026/assignments/assignment_1.md

 You don't need to answer all of the following questions.
 Instead, use one or more as starting points:

-* **What did you learn?** This could be something about programming, algorithms, AI coding agents, creative coding, your own working process, or something else entirely.
+* **What did you learn?** Share something you learned.
+This could be something about programming, algorithms, AI coding agents, creative coding, your own working process, or something else entirely.
 * **Compare the experiences** of "coding", "summoning", and "inventing".
 Where did you feel most engaged, frustrated, capable, or creatively involved?
 * [Seymour Papert](https://en.wikipedia.org/wiki/Seymour_Papert) has written about “[hard fun](https://dailypapert.com/hard-fun/)”: the particular satisfaction that can come from working hard on a difficult problem that you care about.
+Did you experience this at any point in this project?
 As we delegate more of our codecraft to machine intelligence, **how can we preserve access to that kind of experience, and to the joy of making?**
-* Did working with your coding agent ever **click** for you, becoming a fluid and enjoyable way to create, experiment, or explore ideas almost at the speed of thought?
+* Did working with your coding agent ever **click** for you, becoming a fluid and enjoyable way to create, experiment, or explore ideas at the speed of thought?
 Did it sometimes feel hollow, confusing, or alienating? **What made the difference?**
 * Did the coding agent allow you to think or make things that would otherwise have been inaccessible to you?
 Conversely, was anything **lost** when you were no longer responsible for constructing every part yourself?
-* After completing all three parts of *One Point Set, 27 Ways*, **what do you now think is worth knowing how to do yourself?** What are you comfortable delegating?
+* After completing all three parts of *One Point Set, 27 Ways*, **what tasks would you now think are worth knowing how to do yourself?** What are you comfortable delegating?
 What do you still feel responsible for understanding?